akodakkal/SWE_TechnicalGuide/pages/Kratos/Workshops/Hitchhiker_Guide_SWE/Solving.md

 4. **solver_settings** - This parameter gives the configuration for the solvers.
 It includes information on solver types, convergence tolerances, iteration limits, etc. The important parameter to check here is "time_step".

 5. **output_processes** - The output_processes section defines the format (GiD, VTK, h5 and ASCII).
-Each format contains informaion on solution steps variables(such as pressure, velocity), model parts of which solution has to written, etc
+Each format contains informaion on solution steps variables(such as pressure, velocity), model parts of which solution has to written, etc.

 **Note** GiD file formats are directly readable by GiD and VTK format is directly readable by Paraview.
-But h5 format needs to be converted into xdmf format for reading in ParaView. frequency (example - after every 3 times step write the result) and variables (Pressure, velocity, etc)of the result file.
-GiD
+But h5 format needs to be converted into xdmf format for reading in ParaView.

 ## 2. Modifications to Project parameters

-The information provided below includes modificationsbthat needs to be carried out in **ProjectParameters.json** file.
-In order to have a copy of your original MainKratos and ProjectParameters file, we will create copies of them and name them MainKratosCustom.py and ProjectParametersCustom.json.
-Make sure to update the line in MainKratosCustom referring to the project parameters from ProjectParameters &rarr; ProjectParametersCustom.
+The information provided below includes modifications that needs to be carried out in **ProjectParameters.json** file.
+In order to have a copy of your original ProjectParameters file, we will create copy of it and name them ProjectParametersCustom.json.
+Make sure to update the line in MainKratos.py referring to the project parameters from ProjectParameters &rarr; ProjectParametersCustom.

 In ProjectParametersCustom "processes" and "output_processes" needs to be updated which is given below.
 It is also advised to refer to how the processes have been applied in the CFD_HighRiseExampleFine example.
 As different buildings may require additional process inputs, discuss with project coordinator.